San Marino, California: Newspapers

-The city is served by the San Marino Tribune, a paid community weekly newspaper and the San Marino Outlook, also a community weekly newspaper.
+The city is served by the San Marino Tribune, a paid community weekly newspaper and the San Marino Weekly, also a community news website.

+The independent, non-corporate community newspaper Colorado Boulevard Newspaper covers the city of San Marino both in print and online, along with neighboring cities in the western San Gabriel Valley.

 Infrastructure

-The city is currently served by the San Marino Police Department.
+The city currently is served by the San Marino Police Department.

 The Crowell Public Library opened in 2008.